 He also worked as a commercial artist and sign painter for companies like Sears Roebuck and Rexall Drugs.
 “Someone taught him to lay down a line with confidence,” says Shields, referring to the ruler-straight horizontals that often bisect Thiebaud’s work.
 In 1942, he enlisted in the Air Force and drew a comic strip for his base’s newsletter as well as designing posters, producing morale-building films, and more.
-From 1951 to 1976, he taught painting at Sacramento City College and the University of California, Davis, which he says has been “enormously important” in his life.
+Starting in 1951, he taught painting at Sacramento City College before teaching for decades at the University of California, Davis, which he says has been “enormously important” in his life.
 Some students he mentored gained their own fame, like Mel Ramos and Fritz Scholder.
 “I wanted to become a commercial artist and illustrator, so I pursued that until I got interested in what they call fine art and teaching, so that’s the way I spent most of my life,” says Thiebaud.

 Starting in 2014, Thiebaud’s attention turned to clowns, circling back to childhood memories he still remembers vividly.
 “When I was just a kid, about 13, 14 years old, we used to go watch the circus come into town on the train, and if we were lucky, they would let us help carry sawdust or water for the elephants,” he recalls.
 “We watched the clowns, who were amazing people.
 They were not only acrobats, jugglers, and tumblers, they were responsible for putting up the tent, so they were very strong and very impressive, and that stuck with me, I guess, forever.”